dygufa/minhaprovaminhavida_site/README.md

 - User interface;
 - Allow user to add university and course;
 - Allow administrator to review files before making it public;
+- Implement virus verification on the files before making it public;